AxiomVergeSpeedrunning/tracker-documentation/index.rst

 Reference Implementation
 ========================

-VGR has provided a :download:`small reference implementation of the API </_static/AxiomVergeItemTracker-v1.0.zip>`, allowing you to locally run a web-based tracking widget.
+VGR has provided a :download:`reference implementation of the API </_static/AxiomVergeItemTracker-v1.0.zip>`, allowing you to locally run a web-based tracking widget.
 It maintains feature parity with the former widget used by the mod.

 Data Structure
 ==============